by John Barkhausen - AMGA Assistant Ski Guide, Rock and Single-Pitch Instructor

 Peeking Under the Hood: A Breakdown of the Best Skiing on Mount Hood

-From beginner slopes to steep heart-pumping bowls, Mount Hood overflows with diverse terrain and exhilarating runs.
+From easy backcountry skiing for beginners to steep heart-pumping bowls that evoke backcountry skiing in RMNP, Mount Hood overflows with diverse terrain and exhilarating runs.
 Perhaps the Cascade’s most accessible ski mountain, Mt.
 Hood features two connecting roads that loop around the slopes for easy entry to many elevations, while the ski resort lift systems make navigating the sidecountry a smooth affair.
 The ease of earning your turns in the Oregon backcountry makes Mount Hood an unmissable experience.

 The land of eternal skiing

-With an annual snowfall of 400-500 inches, Mount Hood is right up there with the best of California’s backcountry and Colorado’s top skiing destinations.
-We get every kind of snow too, from dreamlike fluffy powder brought in by extra cold snowstorms to the deep maritime snowpack—that wet and heavy kind which tends to stick around and lets you enjoy the vaunted summer skiing on Mount Hood.
+With an annual snowfall of 400-500 inches, Mount Hood matches the backcountry skiing in Utah, and is right up there with the best of California’s backcountry and Colorado’s top skiing destinations.
+We get every kind of snow too, from dreamlike fluffy powder that rivals the backcountry skiing in Canada to the deep maritime snowpack—that wet and heavy kind which tends to stick around and lets you enjoy the vaunted summer skiing on Mount Hood.

 As far as the backcountry is concerned, for the most part we’re looking at a window from December—when the frigid and stormy weather on Mount Hood makes for enjoyable skiing despite the lower snowpack—all the way through to June, or even July in some years.
 We transition into spring skiing pretty early, when the finest corn, rivaling the top skiing in Washington, takes over our lives.
 You can even find die-hard skiers who will hike forever just to ski a tiny glacier in the middle of September!